jjdeforrest/learningjournal201/README.md

 #jouranl 03
 Learned to push and pull and learned a lot about forking.
 Also on how to share the workload.

+# Journal 04-05

+Leanred about functions over all especially loops and seeding functions inside loops.
+Also on how to sync, push and pull to branches in github to syou can work with many different people in big projects.